custom-components/ble_monitor/faq.md

     - Now, click the [Connect] button and wait until it shows "Connected."
 See the Log section at the bottom.
     - Once connected, click the [Do Activation] button and wait until the "Mi Bind Key" shows the information.

+2. Android only.
+Get the key with the customized [MiHome mod](https://github.com/custom-components/ble_monitor/issues/7#issuecomment-595874419).

-2. Get the key from the MiHome application traffic (in violation of the Xiaomi user agreement terms) while adding a sensor to the application ("pairing").
-If the sensor has already been added before, then you can first delete it and add it again:
+3. ~~Get the key from the MiHome application traffic (in violation of the Xiaomi user agreement terms) while adding a sensor to the application ("pairing").
+If the sensor has already been added before, then you can first delete it and add it again~~: Unfortunately, the steps described below do not work anymore, since Xiaomi has enabled additional encryption of API requests, and therefore the procedure for intercepting traffic has become much more complicated.
+There are no instructions yet, so try to get by with the first two methods.
+If you have no choice, then create a separate issue, in which I will tell you what to do step by step, and we will use this issue as a guide for others.

       - iOS: Two known working options
         - [using Charles proxy, paid $7-10](https://github.com/custom-components/ble_monitor/issues/7#issuecomment-595327131),